Kromgart/ie-trapgen/README.md

 {
-  "id": "bridge",   // STRING: name of this group "pick":"1-3",     // RANDOM: amount of traps to pick from the "traps" array "traps": []       // ARRAY: list of all possible traps in this group }
+  "id": "bridge",   // STRING: name of this group "pick":"1-3",     // RANDOM: amount of traps to pick from the "traps" array
+                    // Optional: if missing then all traps from the "traps" array will be created "traps": []       // ARRAY: list of all possible traps in this group }
 ```